Maykon-JDS/english/conteudo/README.md

 - I got over =
 - Arrange =
 - How about tomorrow =
-- A wide range of
+- A wide range of =
+- And ends up =
+- In an assertive way =
+- Is writing a letter of interest =
+- If so =
+- You would bring to the company =
+- Not as much as =
+- Weddings =
+- hanging around =
+-

 ## Tips